junxit/us-congress-bills-114/metadata.md

 - 2015-07-29 — Message on Senate action sent to the House.
 - 2015-07-29 — Received in the House.
 - 2015-07-29 — Referred to the House Committee on Natural Resources.
+- 2015-08-31 — Referred to the Subcommittee on Water, Power and Oceans.
+- 2015-09-18 — Passed House with amendment pursuant to H. Res.
+421.
+- 2015-09-18 — Passed/agreed to in House: Passed House with amendment pursuant to H. Res.
+421.